Mario Tomić (handballer)

-Mario Tomić (born 20 June 1988) is a Croatian handball player.
-He currently plays for RK Nexe Našice at the position of pivot.
+Mario Tomić (born 20 June 1988) is a Croatian Qatari handball player for RK Nexe Našice at the position of pivot.

 He started his career as a goalkeeper in Medveščak.
 In 2011 he came to Siscia, where he moved to the position of pivot.
 Although he played in qualifications for the EHF Cup, due to a financial crisis in the club he went to Qatar.
 There, he played for 5 years in Al Sadd.

-In 2017, he returned to Croatia and three months later signed a contract with RK Nexe Našice.
+In 2017, he returned to Croatia and three months later, in September, signed a contract with RK Nexe Našice.
 He is still playing for the Qatar national team.